gsilvaepinto/gsilvaepinto/README.md

 <h4>General Kenobi...</h4>

 <p>My name is Guilherme, an aspiring Full-Stack Developer focused on mastering modern web technologies.
-I’m currently dedicating myself full-time to learning programming, with a strong focus full-stack development.
+I’m currently dedicating myself full-time to learning programming, with a strong focus on full-stack development.
 My routine is built around deep work, consistent learning, and personal discipline.

 I’m passionate about building meaningful software and living minimally, with a sharp focus on coding, fitness, and personal growth.